top of page

 It's an absolute honor to be back another year as the Film Ambassador for AKA Hotels + Hotel Residences.
 I'm thrilled to partner with them and share my passion for film during the 33rd Philadelphia Film Festival, an event that has grown to be one of the highlights of my year.
 To me, this isn’t just a festival; it’s a space where stories come alive and where we, as viewers, are taken on profound journeys.
 It reminds us of the power of storytelling and how films can open our eyes, move our hearts, and inspire us to see the world differently.

-Stay tuned for my upcoming reviews and recaps—I’ll be sharing the most captivating, spellbinding, and thought-provoking films this year’s festival offers.
+The recap and reviews are in to the most captivating, spellbinding, and thought-provoking films this year’s festival offers. 🎬✨

 FOLLOW ME ON INSTAGRAM